Nb1X/obs-arm64/README.md

 If you get errors, issues, glitches or bugs, you can open an Issue, or go in Discussions and open a Discussion.
 If nothing solves the issue, contact me on Discord: @dev_nb1x

+# Licence

+The source code of OBS is not mine.
+OBS is under GPL-v2.0 Licence.